vankejan/reading-list/README.md

   - Joel Spolsky (Most of the content can be found in the articles on Joel's blog - https://www.joelonsoftware.com/)
 - [ ] **Security Engineering**: A Guide to Building Dependable Distributed Systems 3rd Edition
   - Ross Anderson ([Ross Anderson's Blog](https://www.cl.cam.ac.uk/~rja14/))
+- [ ] The Architecture of Open Source Applications
+  - Great source of case studies and solutions to real world problems, can be found online - http://aosabook.org/en/index.html